List of My Name Is Earl characters: Joy Turner

-Catalina
+Catalina Aruca

-Catalina Rana Aruca (played by Nadine Velazquez)The beautiful housekeeper at Earl and Randy's motel.
+Catalina Rana Aruca (played by Nadine Velazquez) — the beautiful housekeeper at Earl and Randy's motel.
 Randy has a major crush on Catalina, immediately calling dibs on her when they first met.
 She was the top dancer at Club Chubby for about a month, where her routine simply consisted of jumping in place to House of Pain's "Jump Around" song, until one of the patrons died, at which she vowed never to dance again.
 She dislikes Joy, but later returns to Club Chubby in the season 2 episode "Jump for Joy" when she sees how Earl tries hard to make things better.
 She also helps Earl on one of the items on his list in the episode "Mailbox".
 Season 2 features a story arc where Catalina is arrested for speeding and deported to her village.
 When Earl and Randy arrive, she gets news that Earl has agreed to marry her, but Earl lets Randy do it.
 In the "Foreign Exchange Student" episode, Randy and Catalina rent an apartment in order to keep up appearances, but when Randy tells her he loves her, Catalina tells Earl she only wants to be friends with Randy.
 She takes actions to be as physically repulsive as possible when Randy and she consummate their marriage, but afterwards regrets it as she finds that Randy is the best lover she's had.
 In the season 3 episode "Love Octagon", she declares that she is a new lesbian, but her attempts to woo Billie Cunningham fail.
 However, she reconciles with her former boyfriend Paco who previously tried to catch her attention in the years past but finally caught her.

 Catalina was born in the small town of Guadalatucky, a Latin American village stricken with violence and poverty.
 She was prompted by her lover Paco to come to America.
 She is placed in a crate and inside a car.
 In the season 4 flashback episode, "Earl and Joy's Anniversary", when she was trapped in the phone booth with some Africanized bees outside, she said she was from La Paz, and lost her virginity in a foursome with Darnell, Patty, and Kenny.
 She occasionally wires money to her family in the village.
-In the episode "Kept a Guy Locked in a Truck", it is revealed she lives in a shared laundry room at the motel..
+In the episode "Kept a Guy Locked in a Truck", it is revealed she lives in a shared laundry room at the motel.

 In some episodes, Catalina breaks the fourth wall with her Spanish lines: In the episode "Barn Burner", she thanks the Latino audience for turning in every week; In the episode "Number One", her quipping at Joy translates to thanking the audience and hoping they will see them next fall; In the episode "Robbed a Stoner Blind", from the second season, she explains during Randy's claymation hallucination of her how the animation was originally going to be more complex but because of budget constraints they simply made her dance around.